 FAQ

 Blackened seasoning is a bold spice blend used to flavor seafood, chicken, or meat.
 It comes from Cajun and Creole cooking and includes paprika, garlic powder, onion powder, thyme, oregano, cayenne, salt, and pepper.
-The seasoning is rubbed onto the food before it’s cooked in a hot skillet, creating a dark, flavorful crust.
+The seasoning is rubbed onto the food before it's cooked in a hot skillet, forming a dark, flavorful crust.

 Ingredients